idrice24/School-Management-Software/README.md

-# A springboot project on School Management Software
+# A School Management Software project

 it is demonstrating how to implement simple CRUD operations with a `Product` entity.